ELopezOrtez/C/README.md

 To practice my C fundamentals by doing the rock, paper, scissors project.
 By doing this project, I soldified core concepts like user input, arrays, loops, conditional logic and so forth.

 How to Run:
-1. Compile the program
+1. Compile the program:
 <br>gcc main.c -o main</br>

-2. Run the program
+2. Run the program:
 <br>./main</br>

 Result: